 Sweet, bright and peachy, with the boozy taste of whiskey to warm up the back of the throat, this green tea shot is the perfect cocktail for your next celebration.

 - 0.5 ounce Jameson Irish Whiskey

-- 0.5 ounce peach schnapps
+- 0.5 ounce peach schnapps or other peach liqueur

 - 0.5 ounce Sour mix